/ Overview

 / Approach

-• In the Feature Alignment Co-Design Workshops, we identified pain points, prioritised features, and clarified what would make the service more useful across different user groups.
-This surfaced the need for guided questionnaires, clearer progress visibility, and the ability to save, store, and share concession evidence.
+• The research surfaced the need for guided questionnaires, clearer progress visibility, and a better way for users to save, store, and share concession evidence.

-I helped translate research into user experience taskflows that mapped systems, actors, and process dependencies across the concession ecosystem.
+• I helped translate research into UX taskflows that mapped systems, actors, and process dependencies across the concession ecosystem.

-Testing with Victorian Seniors returned a System Usability Scale score of 83.8, rated A, which validated that the core application flow was clear, usable, and well received.
-This gave the team confidence in the overall design direction, while qualitative feedback highlighted a few targeted improvements around support contact details, reference numbers, and saving application information for future reference.
+• Testing returned a System Usability Scale score of 83.8, rated A, giving the team confidence in the core flow.
+Feedback also highlighted targeted improvements, including support contact details, application reference numbers, and options to save or print application information.

 / Challenges & Solutions